| Twenty Terms You Must Know and Understand Before You Sign Off On

 benefits you'll enjoy with your new home.
 Your home purchase may also be

+one of the largest you will ever make.
 During the emotional excitement of buying a home, you may encounter terms

 with which you are unfamiliar.
 For some, it can be bit embarrassing to ask